rohan-g0re/Leetcode/Neetcode/Heaps/5_task_scheduler.md

 ---
 4. next iteration:
-    - we traverse the map to decreament everybody's cooldown by 1, bcox 1 CPU cycle passed
+    - we traverse the map to decrement everybody's cooldown by 1, bcoz 1 CPU cycle passed

 IMP CASE: